-Guitarist J. Geils, born John Warren Geils Jr., died Tuesday.
-He was 71.
+Guitarist J. Geils, born John Warren Geils Jr., has died at age 71.

-As leader of the The J. Geils Band, the group had 17 songs on the Billboard Hot 100 chart, including 10 top 40-charting hits.
-The band's biggest single, "Centerfold," spent six weeks at No. 1, and "Freeze-Frame" peaked at No. 4.
+As leader of The J. Geils Band, the group had 17 songs on the Billboard Hot 100 chart, including 10 top 40-charting hits.
+The band's biggest single, "Centerfold," spent six weeks at No. 1 and "Freeze-Frame" peaked at No. 4.

-In 2012, The J. Geils Band toured without Geils' involvement, leading the founding guitarist to file an unsuccessful lawsuit against group members Salwitz, Klein, Wolf and Justman over use of the band's name for a tour without him.
-Geils left the band permanently following the suit.
+In 2012, The J. Geils Band toured without Geils' involvement, leading the founding guitarist to file an unsuccessful lawsuit against group members Richard Salwitz, Danny Klein, Peter Wolf and Seth Justman over use of the band's name for a tour without him.
+Geils left the band permanently following this incident.